speedment/speedment-doc/pages/crud.md

 ## Update with Update
 The `update()` and `updater()` methods update the provided entity in the underlying database and return a potentially updated entity.
-If the update fails for any reason, an unchecked SpeedmentException is thrown.
+If the update fails for any reason, an unchecked `SpeedmentException` is thrown.
-The fields of returned entity instance may differ from the provided entity fields due to auto generated column(s) or because of any other modification that the underlying database imposed on the persisted entity.
+The fields of returned entity instance may differ from the provided entity fields due to auto-generated column(s) or because of any other modification that the underlying database imposed on the persisted entity.
 Entities are uniquely identified by their primary key(s).

 Here is an example of how to update a new language in the Sakila database using the `update()` method: